Johnny English: Plot

-English and Bough parachute into Sauvage's headquarters and learn that Sauvage, a descendant of Charles Edward Stuart, plans to make himself king using an impostor Archbishop of Canterbury.
-English observes that the fake Archbishop has a tattoo on his bottom saying Jesus is coming — look busy.
-Campbell reveals herself to be an Interpol agent tracking Sauvage.
-English crashes a reception hosted by Sauvage and is removed from the case by Pegasus.
+Determined to expose Sauvage, English and Bough infiltrate his headquarters and learn that Sauvage, a descendant of Charles Edward Stuart, plans to make himself king using an impostor Archbishop of Canterbury.
+English observes that the fake Archbishop has a tattoo on his backside saying Jesus is coming – look busy.
+The pair encounter and try to interrogate Klein, but English accidentally injects him and himself with a powerful muscle relaxant.
+Campbell appears and rescues the two, revealing herself to be an Interpol agent also tracking Sauvage.
+Attempting to inform Pegasus of his discoveries, English crashes a reception hosted by Sauvage and makes a fool of himself due to the relaxant.
+As a result, he is dishonourably removed from the case by Pegasus.

-Sauvage scraps his plan to use the fake Archbishop and instead blackmails Queen Elizabeth II to abdicate and erase her line of succession by threatening her corgis.
-Campbell, now in charge of the assignment, convinces English to travel with her to Sauvage's French château and investigate behind Pegasus's back.
-English and Campbell learn Sauvage intends to transform mainland Britain into the world's biggest prison.
-English accidentally blows their cover; he steals an incriminating DVD but accidentally takes the wrong disc before the two agents are captured.
+Sauvage abandons his plan to use the fake Archbishop and instead blackmails Queen Elizabeth II into abdicating and erasing her line of succession by threatening her corgis.
+Campbell, now in charge of the assignment, convinces English to travel to Sauvage's French château and investigate behind Pegasus' back.
+After learning that Sauvage intends to transform mainland Britain into the world's largest prison, English accidentally blows their cover attempting to steal an incriminating DVD but accidentally takes the wrong disc before the two agents are captured.

 Bough rescues English and Campbell, and the three race to stop Sauvage's coronation.
 English exposes the Archbishop's bare bottom and discovers by the lack of the expected tattoo that he is genuine.
-Undeterred, English has Bough play the incriminating DVD, only to find it is bugged footage of himself lip-syncing to ABBA's "Does Your Mother Know" in his underclothes.
+Undeterred, English has Bough play the incriminating DVD, only to find it is footage of himself, from a bug placed by Sauvage in his flat, lip-syncing to ABBA's "Does Your Mother Know" in his underclothes.
 Having snuck away, English swings back in on a wire to steal St Edward's Crown from the Archbishop.
-Sauvage attacks English, who drops the crown, falls from the wire, lands on the throne knocking Sauvage off, and is crowned himself.
-As king, English has Sauvage arrested before restoring Elizabeth to the throne, requesting only a knighthood as reward.
+Sauvage draws a gun and shoots at English, making him drop the crown, and moments before he is crowned, English lands on the throne knocking Sauvage off, and is crowned himself.
+As king, English has Sauvage arrested before restoring Elizabeth to the throne, requesting only a knighthood as a reward.

-As Sauvage is awaiting trial for high treason and execution, he requests that after he dies, his brain will be donated for schizophrenia research.
-English and Campbell drive to southern France but English accidentally ejects Campbell from his car whilst attempting to kiss her.
-She lands in a swimming pool where Bough and a man matching the description of the imaginary assailant are on holiday.
+A radio newsreader announces that Sauvage is awaiting trial for high treason and execution, and that he has requested his brain be donated to schizophrenia research.
+English and Campbell drive to southern France but English accidentally ejects Campbell from his car while attempting to kiss her.
+In the post-credits scene, she lands in a swimming pool where Bough and a man matching the description of the imaginary assailant are on holiday.